polkadot-fellows/RFCs/text/0175-on-demand-coretime-as-core-scheduling.md

 ## Unresolved Questions

+- **Pricing.** The concrete spot-price mechanism, satisfying Requirement 3, is left to a follow-up proposal.
 - **Parameter values.** `MAX_PENDING_ORDERS_PER_CORE` and `MAX_ORDERS_PER_BLOCK` need concrete values.
 - **Core-exit margin.** How large should the safety margin be when refusing orders on a core that is about to leave the pool?
 Too small a margin risks a paid order being cut off by the incoming tenant's schedule.
 - **Same-block re-ordering.** Today's relay queue serves at most one order per parachain per scheduling round.
 Should the broker impose an equivalent rule (e.g. at most one buffered order per para per core per block), or is unrestricted ordering acceptable now that each order is bound to a concrete queue position at purchase time?